-Training a dog usually has an end result in mind such as a well behaved and well adjusted dog, lower stress level in the house or even taking part in competition.
-Everyone has a different result that they wish for.
+Most people want to train their dogs to accomplish something – a well behaved and well adjusted dog, lower stress level in the house or even taking part in competition.
+Everyone has a different result that they wish and work for.

-Disc Dog or Canine Disc was the first dog sport that I was involved with.
-When I started down the path with Kuvaszok, I did not intend for them to play frisbee.
+Disc Dog or Canine Disc was the first dog sport that I was involved with went I got dogs.
+When I started down the path with the Kuvasz breed, I did not intend for them to play frisbee.
 But, like many things, it was a lesson to me that any dog can learn just about anything.

-Now I have a puppy who likes retrieving.
-We are working step by step towards ONE goal – catching a disc with the big picture result of demonstrating that all dogs can learn to do anything.
-We are not at the catching point yet, as shown in the video, and we are just working on retrieving the disc in a slightly larger area.
+With my Kuvasz Ira, we are working step by step towards ONE goal – catching a disc with the big picture result of demonstrating that all dogs can learn to do anything.
+We are not at the catching point yet, and we are just working on retrieving the disc in a slightly larger area.

 This is so important for the dog to learn – to do the retrieve well in small spaces first.

-It is also important for the human to remember that small steps count when attempting to accomplish anything in the long term.
-In fact small steps are really the fastest way to get anywhere you want.
+It is important to remember that small steps count when attempting to accomplish anything in the long term.
+In fact small steps are really the fastest way to get anywhere you want or reach any goal.

-I find that with dog training, making big steps (going to fast in the training) results most often in going backwards at some point because I have gone too fast.
+I find that with dog training, making big steps (going to fast in the training) results most often in going backwards at some point because I have missed some steps.
 If you go too fast, you will inevitably have to do some re-training.
-If you miss a step your dog might learn it, but not as well as if you go slower.
+If you miss a step your dog might learn the behaviour, but not as well as if you go slower.

 Better to go slow and take one step at a time.

 For me, this applies to most things in life as well.
 Rushing anything usually brings about mistakes or a job poorly done.
 I have done this many, many times and still have to remind myself almost daily of the truth of it.